Tackling Tough Topics with Northampton Borough Council

 Fear-led campaigns and those leaning toward victim-blaming wouldn’t work well with the target audience.
 In fact, campaigns using those tactics can actually turn eyes away.
 Instead, the campaign focused on empowering people to stay safe at night.
-Messaging included advice on hailing and booking taxis, planning nights out, and having emergency contacts in your phone.
+Northampton Borough Council were keen to include messaging giving advice on hailing taxis and booking private hire cars, planning nights out, and having emergency contacts in your phone.

 Next came campaign style.
 When your potential audience includes anyone found on a night out, it can make using models and actors tricky.
 People like to imagine themselves in the place of actors and models, meaning choice of actor might restrict our audience.
 Instead, the campaign made use of illustrations and animations, which are easier for people to imprint themselves onto.
 We developed a range of simple cartoon characters to use throughout the campaign.
 These characters were highly customisable and easy to portray in a range of situations, keeping costs within budget, and making for a style that was easy to re-purpose for future campaigns.

 The final part was distribution.
-The target audience was highly active on social media, leading to creation animations for use online.
-The campaign designs were also placed prominently around Northampton.
-This meant the advice was visible to people while they were out and about at night.
-Northampton Borough Council’s campaign was a great success, and we were pleased when they came back to us again in 2018 for help with a campaign about knife crime.
+Since target audience was highly active on social media, we created short animations for use online.
+Northampton Borough Council also placed materials prominently around the town, meaning advice was visible to people while out at night.
+The campaign was a great success, and we were pleased when they came back to us again in 2018 for help with a campaign about knife crime.

 Tackling Knife Crime

 The second campaign, released in 2018, aimed to tackle the issue of knife crime, particularly amongst school-age children.
-The knife crime education programmes was delivered in schools and included campaign materials to assist in-person and in promoting the campaign on social media.
+To support knife crime education programmes being delivered in schools, we worked with Northampton Borough Council to develop campaign materials to assist promoting key messages in-person and on social media.

 As with the night-time safety campaign, this was a tricky subject.
 Additionally, the audience was completely different, children instead of adults.
-The messaging here needed to be slightly more fear-led than the night-time safety campaign.
+Using information and messaging from the education programme, we helped develop materials that were slightly more fear-led than the night-time safety campaign.
 Northampton Borough Council advised that we needed to open children’s eyes to the damage knives can cause without resorting to graphic imagery that would make them look away.

 The chosen solution was a series of infographics.
-Using a combination of statistics and illustrations, we were able to demonstrate the consequences of knife crime whilst avoiding shock tactics.
+Using a combination of statistics and illustrations, we together demonstrated the consequences of knife crime whilst avoiding shock tactics.
 The silhouette of a knife is easier to look at than a picture of one, but the use of red evokes a sense of danger and ensured the infographic grabbed people’s attention.

 The campaign was launched in August 2018 and delivered to Northampton schools and colleges in September 2018.
-Just last week, Northampton Borough Council announced that the campaign will be delivered to another eight schools before the end of 2018.
+Last week, Northampton Borough Council announced that the campaign is being delivered to another eight schools before 2019.
 A total of 20 schools throughout 2018.